d-qoi/CSSE332_OS-Project/m5/readme.txt

 	  the user enters up until they enter a blank line of text.
 In this case, m will be in the root directory

+'kill':	  This command will kill the given process.
+For
+	  example, 'kill 1' will kill process 1, which is the first process spawned by the shell using execute or execforeground.
+Be aware that killing process 0 will kill the original shell and should be avoided as behavior after killing process 0 is not determined or guaranteed

+'execforeground': This command will run a given executable
+		 in the foreground and will cause the calling process to wait after the calling process is interrupted by the timer.
+For example, 'execforeground /bin/shell' will
+		 create a new shell.
+Be aware that the current shell might print it's prompt before being put into waiting status, so upon return the prompt will not be reprinted

 If incorrect arguments are supplied, typically the response of the shell will be 'Invalid arguments to ### command' where